sebbeaume/email-challenge/README.md

 You will be presented an extract of the emails sent in the company, between workers at different locations around the world.
-Your goal is to find the average response time in seconds, rounded up, of each of these workers.
+Your goal is to find the average response time in seconds, rounded off, of each of these workers.

 ### Example: